toeverything/AFFiNE/docs/jobs/affine.pro-rust.md

 - Experience in using a collaborative algorithm on your own or participating in projects
 - Experienced in working with a globally distributed team.
 - Enthusiastic about AFFiNE products as a user or contributor.

+### What we offer:

+- $2800 vouchers for latest generation MacBook Pr or working equipment of your choice.
+- Public holidays and paid annual leave starting at 12 days.
+- Free lunch, unlimited drinks and snacks.
+- Free English language lessons (including free IELTS test) open to all employees.
+- Become a maintainer of great open source projects and use Copilot powered by GitHub for free if you want.

+### Contact us:

+Interested?
+Send us your CV to [contact@toeverything.info](mailto:contact@toeverything.info).

+Feel free to include any extra information (GitHub link, previous projects, personal blog etc.).